By Wren Propp

 Picnic tables and old Forest Service fencing are in the gloomy and persistent shade of several tall pine trees.
 It’s quiet for once, so I listen.
 The wind plays rough in the tops of the trees and makes a sound I’ve always thought was like water running across rocks in a stream.
 Constant, but always just a little bit different.

 I think, “My God, he must have heard this and wanted to hear something else, anything else.
 But then again, maybe at the end that was all he really wanted to hear.”

-Propp, a journalist, was a newspaper reporter for the over 20 years in New Mexico.
-She worked for the Albuquerque Journal and the Farmington Daily Times.
-She was an investigator, public information officer and director of the State Board of Examiners for Architects and is now an ethics compliance officer with the N.M.
-Secretary of State office.
+Propp, a journalist, has been a newspaper reporter for the over 20 years in New Mexico.
+She has worked for the Albuquerque Journal, the Farmington Daily Times and the Los Alamos Monitor.
+She also served for over 10 years an investigator, public information officer and director of the State Board of Examiners for Architects.

 For more Information about the CDT check out the websites below, they provide maps, answer frequently asked questions and provide other information for hikers.

 For a closer look at the experiences and challenges of hiking the CDT visit:

 For a map of the current Continental Divide Trail visit:

 For more information about the Continental Divide Trail Coalition, visit: